pizza1016/ptv-timetable/README.md

 | _classmethod_ TramTrackerService.**next_trams(**_stop_id, route_id=None, low_floor_tram=False, as_of=datetime.now(tz=ZoneInfo("Australia/Melbourne"))_**)** | List the next tram departures from a specified stop.                                                                 |
 | _classmethod_ TramTrackerService.**get_route_colour(**_route_id, as_of=datetime.now(tz=ZoneInfo("Australia/Melbourne"))_**)**                               | Return the route's colour on public information paraphernalia.                                                       |
 | _classmethod_ TramTrackerService.**get_route_text_colour(**_route_id, as_of=datetime.now(tz=ZoneInfo("Australia/Melbourne"))_**)**                          | Return the route's text colour on public information paraphernalia.                                                  |

-## Contributing

-All constructive contributions are welcome!
-By contributing, you agree to license your contributions under the Apache Licence 2.0.

-## Copyright and licensing

-This project's source code is licensed under the Apache Licence 2.0; however, data obtained from the API themselves via these modules are licensed separately: PTV Timetable API data are under a Creative Commons Attribution 4.0 International licence and TramTracker data is proprietary.
-See [LICENCE.md](https://gitlab.com/pizza1016/ptv-timetable/-/blob/trunk/LICENCE.md) for further information.